 - A. Applicants should have a minimum score of 70% in Reading, 70% in Math, and 70% in Science.
 If unsuccessful in any section, may retake that section to achieve the 70%. - B. All exam component results must be within two years. - 6.
 Must have the following courses completed prior to application deadline with a grade of "C" or higher and an overall GPA of 2.5 or higher in prerequisite courses.
+There is no time frame on prerequisite courses.

-A. BIOL 2401 Human Anatomy and Physiology I

-B. BIOL 2402 Human Anatomy and Physiology II
+A. BIOL 2401 Human Anatomy and Physiology IB.
+BIOL 2402 Human Anatomy and Physiology II

-C. BIOL 2420 Microbiology

-D. ENGL 1301 Composition I E. PSYC 2301 General Psychology
+C. BIOL 2420 MicrobiologyD.
+ENGL 1301 Composition IE. PSYC 2301 General Psychology